dcbau/FreeGrid/README.md

 5. Perform as many Head-Related Impulse Response (HRIR) measurements as you like by simply moving your head to the disired direction
 6. After that, the system can suggest additional measurement positions to improve the spherical coverage of the dataset
 7. (Beneficial: With the microphones still in the ears, perform headphone measurements for one or more headphones to obtain individual headphone transfer functions and compensation filters)

-> Currently, the system does not apply any post-processing or spatial upsampling to the measured HRIRs.
-This is done with an external Matlab script.

-At least on the first run, the procedure may not work as smoothly as advertised above.
-We recommend that you read the following notes for further clarification.

  <br>
  <br>